SapienzaNLP/genesis/README.md

 sequence returned_sequences                  # ex: remainder, remainder of the work, the rest of it, the balance, extra
 ```
 This file is used to clean the output and postprocess it before feeding it to the scorer, called by ```test.py```.
-Thus, if you have already computed this file you can directly evalute the trained model (for example, trying with or without the output vocabulary) without testing it again, as described in the next section.
+Thus, if you have already computed this file we can directly evalute the trained model (for example, trying with or without the output vocabulary) without testing it again, as described in the next section.
 Two other output files are ```{test_dataset}_cut_per_target_{suffix}_best.txt``` and ```{test_dataset}_cut_per_target_{suffix}_oot.txt```, that format the output as required from the Perl scorer for the task evaluation, and finally ```{test_dataset}_cut_per_target_hr_{suffix}_output.txt``` that contains a more readable version of the model output, formatted as follows:

 ```bash